Machakos

+Machakos, also called Masaku, is a town in Machakos County, Kenya.
+Serving as the capital of the county, its urban population was 63,767 as of 2019.

 History

 Machakos was established in 1887 by Sakshi Shah, ten years before Nairobi.
+Machakos was designated as the first administrative centre when the British established their colony in the late 19th century.
+Machakos town is on a hilly terrain surrounded by Iveti hills.

-Machakos was the first administrative centre for the British colony, the capital was moved to Nairobi in 1899 when Machakos was by-passed by the Uganda Railway that was under construction.
-Technically Machakos is the oldest administrative municipality in east and central Africa.
-Prominent politicians from the town included: Mwatu wa Ngoma, Paul Joseph Ngei, Mutisya Mulu and Jonstone Muthama.
-The town and county were named after Masaku wa Munyati, a Kamba chief who arrived in the area in 1816 from the area around Sultan Hamud.
+In 1899 the British shifted the capital to Nairobi, after Machakos was bypassed by construction of the Uganda Railway.

+Technically, Machakos is the oldest administrative municipality in east and central Africa.
+Prominent politicians from the town included: Mwatu wa Ngoma, Paul Joseph Ngei, Mutisya Mulu and Johnson Nduya Muthama.
+The county and its town were named after Masaku wa Munyati, a Kamba tribal chief who migrated and settled here in 1816 from the area near Sultan Hamud.

-Sudan-related peace talks were held in Machakos, resulting in the Machakos Protocol on 20 July 2002.
+At the turn of the 21st century, peace talks were held here in an effort to settle the Sudan civil war.
+The Machakos Protocol was published on 20 July 2002.

-Machakos town is on hill terrain and surrounded by Iveti hills.

 Areas in Machakos Town

 Economy, Mining, transport and tourism

-Machakos' open air markets sells many products.
-Major market days are Monday and Friday.
+Machakos' open air markets sell many products with its market days being Monday and Friday.

-Mavoko area of Machakos houses a major nation's cement mining sites and factories.
+The Mavoko area of Machakos houses our nation's major cement mining sites and factories.

-Machakos has a number of banks such a Barclays, Equity, National Bank, NIC Bank, Credit Bank, Commercial Bank of Africa (CBA), Standard Chartered, K-rep, Co-operative and Kenya Commercial in the CBD and the Universal traders sacco.
+Machakos has a number of banks such as Barclays, Equity, National Bank, NIC Bank, Credit Bank, Commercial Bank of Africa (CBA), Standard Chartered, K-rep, Co-operative, and Kenya Commercial in the CBD, and the Universal traders Sacco.
 It has the larger administrative offices in lower Ukambani.

 Machakos town has good road infrastructure and town planning.
 It has a well-planned bus terminal at the heart of the town popularly known as the 'Machakos Airport'.
 It's a busy place where buses and matatus depart for Machakos and Kitui as well as Western Kenya, Nyanza and the Rift Valley.

 Machakos has hilly scenery, good for camping and hiking.
 It is the home town of some of the world's most beautiful sculptures made in Wamunyu.

 Kaloleni near Ngelani, is famous for "water flowing against gravity".
 It is on Kituluni Hill, a spot known as Kya Mwilu to the east of Machakos.
 As the slogan of Machakos County goes, it is "The Place to be".